Probing the Dynamics of Two-Level System Defect Ensembles via Broadband Cryogenic Transient Dielectric Spectroscopy: Introduction

+Many amorphous and disordered materials display low-temperature thermodynamic behavior that is remarkably universal across a wide range of systems.
+These properties deviate sharply from the predictions of crystalline Debye theory.
+In particular, at cryogenic temperatures, the specific heat scales approximately linearly with temperature, \( C(T) \propto T \), rather than following the \( T^{3} \) dependence expected for crystalline solids~\cite{Zeller1971}.
+The recurring appearance of this anomalous scaling in chemically and structurally distinct materials suggests the presence of a common class of low-energy excitations beyond phonons, likely originating from structural or dynamical defects intrinsic to amorphous materials and interfaces.

+A phenomenological description of these excitations is provided by the standard tunneling model, illustrated in Fig.~\ref{fig:overview}(a), which was introduced independently by Anderson, Halperin, and Varma~\cite{Anderson1972}, and by Phillips~\cite{Phillips1972}.
+In this framework, a subset of defects is modeled as effective two-level systems (TLS), corresponding to atoms or small groups of atoms tunneling between nearly degenerate configurations.
+The model successfully accounts for many experimentally observed features of glassy behavior at low temperatures.
+Despite this empirical success, the tunneling TLS defect framework falls short of a complete microscopic theory of amorphous solids.
+In particular, it does not explain the apparent universality of low-temperature properties across chemically and structurally diverse materials, nor does it fully capture the interactions and collective effects expected in realistic disordered systems.

-While the notion of a TLS defect was initially developed to explain the thermodynamic properties of glassy materials, such defects have recently regained relevance in solid-state quantum computing technologies.
+Although the notion of a TLS defect was initially developed to explain the thermodynamic properties of glassy materials, such defects have recently regained relevance in solid-state quantum computing technologies.
 This renewed interest is especially evident in superconducting circuits, which have become a leading platform for quantum computing primarily due to their fast gate times, design flexibility, and compatibility with advanced semiconductor fabrication techniques.
 However, their decoherence times are relatively short compared to other promising quantum technologies, such as neutral atoms, trapped ions, and spin qubits.
-From measurements of bulk loss tangents \cite{Wang2015, read_precision_2023}, and modeling of the Purcell effect \cite{pozar, reed_fast_2010, purcell_resonance_1946}, it has become clear that other sources of loss must be present.
-Furthermore, measurements of qubit coherence while changing electric field and mechanical strain provide explicit evidence of TLS defects in superconducting circuits \cite{Lisenfeld2010, Grabovskij2012, Lisenfeld2015, Lisenfeld2019, yu_experimentally_2022}.
-Currently, the prevailing understanding is that decoherence in superconducting circuits is dominated by TLS defects on surfaces and interfaces, as illustrated in Fig.\,\ref{fig:overview}(b), although their specific atomistic origin remains unclear \cite{MacCabe2020, Crowley2023, Chiappina2023, Chen2024, bland2025}.
+From measurements of bulk loss tangents~\cite{Wang2015, read_precision_2023} and modeling of the Purcell effect~\cite{pozar, reed_fast_2010, purcell_resonance_1946}, it has become clear that there are other sources of loss.
+Furthermore, measurements of qubit coherence under varying electric fields and mechanical strain provide evidence for TLS defects in superconducting circuits.~\cite{Lisenfeld2010, Grabovskij2012, Lisenfeld2015, Lisenfeld2019, yu_experimentally_2022}.
+Currently, the prevailing understanding is that decoherence in superconducting circuits is dominated by TLS defects on surfaces and interfaces, as illustrated in Fig.~\ref{fig:overview}(b), although their specific atomistic origin remains unclear~\cite{MacCabe2020, Crowley2023, Chiappina2023, Chen2024, bland2025}.